tomaskraus/stateful-predicates/README.md

 ): TPredicate<T>;
 ```

+Returns a predicate(value, index) that:
+Returns a predicate(value, index) that:

-Predicate that stays true "on and after" `predicateForTrue` is successful.
+1. Stays true "on and after" `predicateForTrue` is successful on its value/index arguments
-Is false at the beginning, and become false again "on and after" `predicateForFalse` is successful.
+2. Become false again "on and after" `predicateForFalse` is successful on its value/index arguments
-`switchTrueFalse` is able to switch multiple times.
+3. Is able to switch true/false multiple times.

 **Example**: